anvitasuresh/cse15l-lab-reports/lab4-report.md

 # Editing from the Command Line with Vim

 Welcome back!
-For today's tutorial, we will be going over how to make edits through the command line using Vim.
+For today's tutorial, we will be going over how to make edits to files through the command line using Vim.

 ## Step 1: Log into ieng6
 First, log into your CSE 15L student account.
 To do this type in `ssh cs15lsp23zz@ieng6.ucsd.edu` into the command line where zz is replaced by your personal account digits.